Serena Williams Net Worth In 2023: Her Fancy Assets And Brand Deals

 A look at Serena Williams’ salary and overall career earnings

 A sizeable amount of Serena Williams’ wealth can be attributed to her earnings from her professional tennis career that lasted over 27 years.
 According to Forbes, the former ace tennis player has earned around USD 45.3 million in the last 12 months.
-While her income from professional tennis during this period has been around USD 300,000 (because she retired in September 2022), her off-the-court earnings amount to a whopping USD 45 million during the same time.
-Even though she did not step on the centre court since last year, Williams still featured in Forbes’ list of The World’s Highest-Paid Athletes for 2023.
+While her income from professional tennis during this period has been around USD 300,000 (because she retired in September 2022), her off-the-court earnings amount to a whopping USD 45 million.
+Even though she has not stepped on the centre court since last year, Williams still featured in Forbes’ list of The World’s Highest-Paid Athletes for 2023.

-During her time on the tennis court, Serena Williams has earned a fortune, and is the highest-earning female player in the history of the game by a mile.
-According to a report by Celebrity Net Worth, Serena Williams’ overall career earnings from professional tennis alone amount to over USD 95 million.
+During her time on the tennis court throughout her career, Serena Williams has earned a fortune, becoming the highest-earning female player in the history of the sport by a mile.
+According to a report by Celebrity Net Worth, Serena Williams’ overall career earnings from professional tennis alone amount to… wait for it.. a whopping USD 95 million.

 Which brands does Serena Williams endorse?

 The tennis legend also owns a mansion in Beverly Hills since 2017.
-The property is spread out over 6,000 square feet and boasts of six-and-a-half bedrooms, a wine cellar, a game room, a massage room, a yoga room, a gym and an outdoor kitchen.
+The property is spread over 6,000 square feet and features six-and-a-half bedrooms, a wine cellar, a game room, a massage room, a yoga room, a gym and an outdoor kitchen.
 The mansion is valued between USD 6 to 7 million.

 Serena Williams has also been the proud proprietor of a huge mansion in Ballen Isles since 2009.
 The property’s worth is estimated to be around USD 2 million.
 In addition, she owns a two-bedroom apartment in Paris which offers a view of the iconic Eiffel Tower.

 In her garage, Williams owns a Bentley, an Aston Martin, a Ferrari, a Mini Cooper and a Range Rover.
-The ballpark figure of her overall collection of cars is estimated to be around USD 2 million.
+The ballpark figure of her overall car collection is estimated to be around USD 2 million.

 Know a little about Serena Williams’ investments